Databus Logo

 Students

-Course materials are scattered and live class links are always misplaced
+Materials are scattered and class links go missing

-Everything in one app — lecture notes, live class join button, assignment submission, quiz, and recorded sessions for what they missed.
+Everything in one app — notes, the live-class join button, submissions, quizzes, and recordings for anything they missed.

 🏛️

-No visibility into syllabus coverage or student engagement across departments
+No view of syllabus coverage or content uploads across departments

 🏆